robin-raymond/zax.io/discard.md

 // a compiler error
 pushToQueue(42)

-// OKAY: The result is acknowledged as existing, the caller is ignoring the
+// OKAY: The result is acknowledged as existing; the caller is ignoring the
-// capture the result using the discard operator as a placeholder
+// result using the discard operator as a placeholder
 # := pushToQueue(42)

 // This is allowed as the value is captured (even if the value is never used)